The moment is here: a generalized class of estimators for fuzzy regression discontinuity designs: Conclusion

 \section{Conclusion}

-In this paper, I show that the standard FRD estimator does not have finite moments in finite samples, leading to poor finite-sample properties.
-I also present a new class of estimators that have finite moments of all orders in finite samples.
-This class is computationally simple to implement and delivers significant improvements over existing estimators, with particularly strong improvements in small samples or with a small discontinuity in the probability of treatment assignment at the cutoff.
-The new estimator with $\lambda = \Lambda(4)$ provides particularly impressive performance, and is recommended as an improved estimator compared to the standard FRD estimator.
-I also show that simple confidence intervals based on these estimators perform competitively, with good coverage properties.
-A combination of the confidence interval based on the $\lambda = \Lambda(4)$ estimator, coupled with a bias-aware Anderson Rubin confidence interval from \citet{noack2024bias}, is a sensible option for applied researchers.
+In this paper, I show that the standard FRD estimator does not have finite integer moments in finite samples, leading to poor finite-sample performance.
+I present a new $\lambda$-class of estimators which preserves all moments in the data.
+This class is computationally simple and delivers significant improvements over existing estimators, particularly with small samples or a small treatment probability discontinuity.
+The choice $\lambda = \Lambda(4)$ provides especially good performance.
+I also show that simple confidence intervals typically have good coverage in small samples.

 This work leads to many potential areas for future research.
 Of particular interest is the development of bias-corrected confidence intervals using the $\lambda$-class estimators.
-In unreported simulations, the estimator upon which the \citet{calonico2014robust} bias-corrected confidence intervals are based demonstrates an even more severe moment problem than the standard estimator, which a simple bias-corrected $\lambda$-class version fixes.
-The consequences of this are visible in the empirical lengths of bias-corrected confidence intervals seen in the reported simulations.
-This could lead to tighter confidence intervals and better empirical coverage probabilities after developing an appropriate bias-corrected variance estimator.
-Even given the clear effectiveness of $\hat{\tau}_{\Lambda(\psi),1}$ relative to $\hat{\tau}_1$, another important avenue for future research is to consider values of $\lambda$ that could be optimised for FRD regression, or the development of specific bandwidth selection algorithms for the new class.
+Bias-corrected confidence intervals use the square of the standard estimator denominator; as the $\lambda$-class and standard FRD estimators have the same asymptotic bias up to scaling, it may be possible to develop confidence intervals to use the more stable $\lambda$-class estimators, and in particular the denominator, for bias estimation.
+Another important avenue for future research is to consider theoretical $\lambda$-optimality results, or to develop finite-sample bandwidth selection algorithms that can specifically exploit the small-sample properties of the $\lambda$-class.